Fred E. Festa

 Before entering public service in 2005, Hudson worked at Dell Inc., where he held general management and financial leadership positions at the company's headquarters in Austin, Texas and in China.
 From 2002 to 2005, Hudson served as a general manager for Dell in China, leading a $500 million business unit through a period of double-digit sales growth, triple-digit earnings growth and significant operational change.
 Before joining Dell in 1997, he worked at AlliedSignal, Inc. (now Honeywell), Emerson Electric Co. and Arthur Andersen & Co.

 Hudson earned an MBA at the Kellogg School of Management at Northwestern University and a Bachelor's degree at Baylor University.
-He is a board member of Madison Industries, a Chicago-based industrial holding company, and of KIPP DC, a public charter school operator in Washington, D.C
+He is a board member of Madison Industries, a Chicago-based industrial holding company, and a former board member of KIPP DC, a public charter school operator in Washington, D.C

 Thomas E. Blaser